FranciscoLlobet/efm32-freertos-zig/README.md

 ### Generate FW container

-Use the MCUBot [`imgtool`](https://docs.mcuboot.com/imgtool.html) script to sign and generate the fw container.
+Use the MCUBoot [`imgtool`](https://docs.mcuboot.com/imgtool.html) script to sign and generate the fw container.

 The firmware container header is `0x80` (128) bytes long and the start address is currently `0x7800`